jboecker/dcs-me-3d-view/README.md

-# A 3D View for the DCS: World 1.5 Mission Editor
+# A 3D View for the DCS: World Mission Editor

 This is a quick and dirty hack in its very early stages.
 A small modification to the DCS 1.5 Open Beta Mission Editor will send a UDP packet whenever a group is modified.
 A mission running in a second instance of DCS: World will read that UDP packet and spawn that group into the mission, where you can look at it with the free-roam camera to determine where the unit ends up.

+**Note: This README describes how to set things up for the 1.5 Open Beta.
+If you want to set it up in 1.2.x, read the "Differences in 1.2.x" section at the end before you start.**

 ### You need: